k-sanchez/workshop_networks_xcbh/02_mscspptree.md

 ## SVDquartets

 `svdquartets` is an algorithm that computes species trees directly from SNP data.
-However, it is not a full-likelihood approache since its summarizes the data as pooled site-pattern counts.
-This algorithm is implemented in <span style="font-variant: small-caps;">PAUP*</span>.
+However, it is not a full-likelihood approache since it summarizes the data as pooled site-pattern counts.
+This algorithm is implemented in <span style="font-variant: small-caps;">PAUP*</span>, that can be downloaded from [http://phylosolutions.com/paup-test/](http://phylosolutions.com/paup-test/).

+We will use a SNPs data matrix collected from individuals belonging to the *Liolaemus kingii* group.
+This group comprises lizards distributed on the Patagonian Steppe.